Restraining Order Basics

 E. “Whether the parties have been in a substantive dating relationship.”
 What?
-Did they write this during a drunken toga party?
+This one is really vague.
+Let's look at courts interpret it.

 What is a “Dating Relationship”?

 1. The length of time of the relationship.
-However, the law doesn’t say how long it has to be, so that doesn’t give us much clarity.
+However, the law doesn’t say how long it has to be to qualify, so that doesn’t give us much clarity.
 A week, a month, a year?
 We don’t know.

 3. The frequency of interaction between the parties.
 Phone calls, visits, living together?
-Again, we don’t have any clear objective standard at all.
+Going out every Friday night together to the Moose Lodge?
+Again, we don’t have a clear objective standard.

-You should review the information at Guidelines for Judicial Practice, Section 3:02 and its commentary.
+You should review the information at Guidelines for Judicial Practice: Abuse Protection Orders, Section 3:02 and its commentary.
 It will help a little.